 - Q Is there a cure for stagnant anoxia?

 - Q How is stagnant anoxia diagnosed?

-- Q What causes stagnant anoxia?
+- Q What are the treatment options for stagnant anoxia?